-We believe we maintain a high standard of cleanliness (paying particular attention to cross contamination) throughout Hydrangea House in normal circumstances.
-We do this by following a Prepare, Clean, Disinfect, Check, Reset regime but in addition we will now also be 'Fogging' the house between guests as part of our Disinfection program.
+We believe we maintain a high standard of cleanliness (paying particular attention to cross-contamination) throughout Hydrangea House in all circumstances.
+We do this by following a Prepare, Clean, Disinfect, Check, Reset regime.
+We will whenever practically possible ensure the house is fully ventilated during changeovers.

 - Tissues in every room for coughs and sneezes.
-Catch It - Bin It - Kill It!
+Catch it - Bin It - Kill it!

 - If the weather allows, leave windows open to circulate fresh air whilst at home.
 PLEASE Don't forget to close them if you head out to explore Hythe

 - Follow the procedures outlined below if anyone becomes unwell/develops symptoms during your stay and inform us straight away

 We would also like to remind you about some general WHO recommendations to prevent the spread of COVID-19: